Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Obtain false police clearances

-Consequences: If caught, you and family member can face:
+Consequences: If caught, you and the family member face:

 • Visa denial/cancellation